 The enzyme that breaks down glycogen is acid alpha-glucosidase (GAA).
 In Pompe, mutations in the GAA gene that encodes for this enzyme lead to a reduction in its activity.
 Cells are still able to store sugar as glycogen, but they cannot effectively turn it into sugar.

 Stored glycogen builds until it interferes with cell function, damaging and even killing cells.
 This results in disease symptoms that affect smooth, skeletal, and heart muscles.
-Of note, smooth muscle, also called involuntary muscle, is often found in internal organs and the digestive system.
+Smooth muscle, also called involuntary muscle, is often found in internal organs and the digestive system.

-Avalglucosidase alfa contains an artificial GAA enzyme to replace the one that people with Pompe disease lack.
-It is a new and updated derivative of Sanofi’s approved ERT medication, Lumizyme (alglucosidase alfa).
+Nexviazyme contains an artificial GAA enzyme to replace the one that’s lacking in people with Pompe disease.
+It is a new and updated derivative of Sanofi’s other approved ERT medication, Lumizyme (alglucosidase alfa).

 Once infused into the bloodstream, the replacement enzyme binds to mannose-6-phosphate (M6P) receptors that reside on the surface of cells and then enters the cell.
-Compared with Lumizyme, avalglucosidase alfa should have better receptor targeting and enzyme uptake.
+Nexviazyme is designed to have better receptor targeting and enzyme uptake compared with Lumizyme.

 While efficacy was not a primary trial goal, the investigators assessed the participants’ lung function using forced vital capacity (FVC), in which patients exhale strongly into a device that measures the force and volume of the exhalation.
 FVC remained stable or improved with treatment.
 These results were published in the journal Neuromuscular Disorders.